-In 2012, Statoil was engaged in production in 11 countries outside of Norway: Algeria, Angola, Azerbaijan, Brazil, Canada, Libya, Nigeria, Russia, the UK, the USA, and Venezuela.
-In 2012, Statoil's international production represented 33% of its total equity production of oil and gas, and DP International is expected to account for most of the Group's future production growth.
+In 2014, Statoil was engaged in production in 11 countries outside of Norway: Algeria, Angola, Azerbaijan, Brazil, Canada, Libya, Nigeria, Russia, the UK, the USA, and Venezuela.
+In 2014, Statoil's international production represented 38.6 per cent. of its total equity production of oil and gas.
+The Company closed its office in Iran in 2013 but has residual payment obligations for tax and social security under legacy contracts in Iran.
+These will be dealt with in accordance with all sanctions obligations applicable to Statoil.